-Join us from 12:00 P.M. - 8:00 P.M. at the Apache Junction Elks Lodge #2349 for everyone's favorite- Johnsonville Bratwursts, drinks, live entertainment.
-So don't miss this FREE event.
+Join us from 12:00 P.M. - 8:00 P.M. at the Apache Junction Elks Lodge #2349 for everyone's favorite- Johnsonville Bratwursts, drinks and live entertainment.
 All proceeds benefiting local youth charities.
+So don't miss the FREE entertainment.

 Entertainment includes the following bands and show times:

-$2.00 admission includes free parking.
+$2.00 admission includes free parking only.
 A donation will be made by the Lost Dutchman Days Committee to the Apache Junction Little League for their assistance.

 The Main Event Center is located on 1590 E Lost Dutchman Blvd & Tomahawk Road at Rodeo Park in Apache Junction.
-This is where all the activities will be held including: FREE Entertainment Stages, Carnival, Vendor Booths, Rodeo, Rodeo Dance and the Crowning of the Miss Lost Dutchman Days Pageant Queen.
+This is where all the activities will be held including: FREE Entertainment Stages, Carnival rides, Vendor Booths, Rodeo, and the Crowning of the Miss Lost Dutchman Days Pageant Queen.
 Additional charges apply for the games and rides in the carnival area, purchases from the vendors, Rodeo & Rodeo Dance held at Elks Lodge #2349 .